kishoregajjala/DeepRL-PRJ-ContinuousControl/README.md

 The project environment provided by Udacity is similar to the Reacher environment on the Unity ML-Agents GitHub page.

 The environment contains one brain.
 I have chosen to solve the first version of the environment with the single agent option using the off-policy DDPG algorithm.
 The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

+For this project, you will work with the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment.

+Unity ML-Agents Reacher Environment
+Unity ML-Agents Reacher Environment

+In this environment, a double-jointed arm can move to target locations.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.